zorael/kameloso/README.md

 It can technically be any string and not just one character.
 Enquote it if you want any spaces as part of the prefix token, like `"please "`.

-If you have compiled in colours and you have bright terminal background, they may be hard to see and the text difficult to read.
+If you have compiled in colours and you have bright terminal background, the colours may be hard to see and the text difficult to read.
 If so, make sure to pass the `--bright` argument, and/or modify the configuration file; `brightTerminal` under `[Core]`.
 The bot uses the entire range of [8-colour ANSI](https://en.wikipedia.org/wiki/ANSI_escape_code#3/4_bit), so if one or more colours are too dark or bright even with the right `brightTerminal` setting, please see to your terminal appearance settings.
 This is not uncommon, especially with backgrounds that are not fully black or white. (read: Monokai, Breeze, Solaris, ...)

 ## Twitch